peacock0803sz/marp-slides/src/pycon-2021/script.md

 # Union (Mager type)

-at first is union, merged type. this is an Example A function that accepts both integers and float
+at first is union, merged type. top half code is an Example A function that accepts both integers and float bottom one is Union objects can be tested for equality with other union objects.

+---

+# User-defined Generic types

+A generic type is typically declared by inheriting from an instantiation of this class with one or more type variables.

 ---